The

 Cup-Winners' Cup.
 The first British club to win a major European competition.

-Jimmy Greaves becomes Spurs' highest League scorer in one season with 37
+Jimmy Greaves becomes Spurs' highest League scorer

 1967 - FA Cup winners for